 An attractive township on the upper reaches of the Manning River, the charming, peaceful 'old world' country town of Wingham is the oldest town in the Manning Valley.

-Wingham is located in the Hunter, New England and Central Coast Primary Health Network (HNECCPHN).
-This fact sheet provides an overview of the community profile for the Greater Taree Local Government Area.
+Wingham is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.

 Wingham is a charming and peaceful ‘old world’ country town on the upper reaches of the Manning River, which has remained largely unchanged by the tourism which has affected the townships of the nearby coastline.
 The riverside location makes Wingham a popular venue for boating, canoeing, swimming, fishing and water skiing.